kuzanatoliy/questions/NODEJS/CRUD_REST_SERVICE.md

   Firstly, to create and install dependencies for the application.
   Secondly, create one of the variants of the servers(HTTP, HTTPS or HTTP2).
   Next step, creation of an API.
 Into RESTful API is possible to use HTTP headers and paths for indication of what operation is.
-  For example, imagine that we have CRUD RESTful API for working with users profile.
+  For example, imagine that we have a CRUD RESTful API for working with users' profiles.
 In this case, creating the following endpoints:

     GET: /users -> get full list of users;
     GET: /user/{id} -> get user by id;